haskellfoundation/tech-proposals/proposals/0000-specify-dump-json.md

 The extra `d` in `-ddump-json` indicates that this is a developer flag, but our aim is to make this a first class feature.

 The aim is to create a JSON interface for GHC diagnostics, standardized by a JSON schema.
-Then, the `-ddump-flag` flag will be replaced by the first-class `-dump-flag` flag, and subsequently, whatever implementation changes are necessary to make the new flag conform to the new specification will be performed.
+Then, the `-ddump-flag` flag will be replaced by the first-class `-dump-diags-json` flag, and subsequently, the implementation will be changed so that the diagnostics will be output in a JSON format which conforms to the schema presented in this proposal.

 The past attempt did not succeed simply due to lack of effort and resources devoted to it, as well as a lack of structured error representations.
 Now that structured errors are pervasive within GHC, such a JSON dump is both feasible and practical.

 ## Technical Content

 The most important component of the technical content is the JSON schema itself.
 The JSON schema is not reproduced here, as it is quite long.
 Instead, it can be found in the directory of the same name, with title `schema.json`.

+The schema consists of some top-level information, as well as a list of diagnostic messages.
+The top level information is simply a `version` field and a `ghcVersion` field.
+The `version` field is a crucial way for users to evaluate changes to the JSON schema.
+It will be updated each time a change is made to the JSON schema.
+The `ghcVersion` field reports the version of GHC.
+This is useful information because components of the JSON output may want to expose JSON-ified internals of GHC which may themselves have output dependent on GHC's version.
+Additionally, the GHC version serves as a marker to indicate the progress of error code coverage for the ongoing effort to supply error codes for all diagnostic messages.
+Supplying this information allows consumers to be sensitive to those changes.

-To demonstrate the appropriateness of the proposed JSON schema, the internal error representation is produced below.
-Comments removed for brevity.
+What follows is an explanation of the diagnostic message's schema.
+To demonstrate the appropriateness of the proposed schema, the internal diagnostic representation is produced below.
+Comments are removed for brevity.
 ```haskell
 -- compiler/GHC/Types/Error.hs
 data MsgEnvelope e = MsgEnvelope